National Instruments: Electronics Workbench Group

-The National Instruments Electronics Workbench Group is responsible for creating the electronic circuit design software NI Multisim and NI Ultiboard, which was previously a Canada-based company that first produced MultiSIM, and integrated ULTIboard with it.
+The National Instruments Electronics Workbench Group is responsible for creating the electronic circuit design software NI Multisim and NI Ultiboard, which was previously a Canada-based company that first produced MultiSIM, and integrated Ultiboard with it.

 Interactive Image Technologies was founded in Toronto, Ontario, by Joe Koenig, and specializes in producing educational movies and documentaries.
 When the government of Ontario needed an educational tool for teaching electronics in colleges, the company created a circuit simulator called the Electronics Workbench.
 In 1996, Interactive Image Technologies appointed its vice president, Roy Bryant, as Chief Operating Officer to oversee the day-to-day operations of the company and to grow the company's electronic design automation (EDA) products.
-Bryant is credited with "overseeing the development and marketing of the company's Electronics Workbench EDA product".
-In 1998, the company started a strategic partnership with another electronic design automation company named Ultimate Technology from Naarden, Netherlands, who was the European market leader in printed circuit board design software, with their package ULTIboard.
+Bryant is credited with "overseeing the development and marketing of the company's Electronics Workbench EDA product."
+In 1998, the company started a strategic partnership with another electronic design automation company named Ultimate Technology from Naarden, Netherlands, who was the European market leader in printed circuit board design software, with its package Ultiboard.
 Like Electronics Workbench, founder James Post gained PR fame when he organized the distribution of 180,000 demo floppy disks via electronics magazines in Europe.

-In 1999, the companies merged and renamed themselves after their most well known product, Electronics Workbench.
+In 1999, the companies merged and renamed themselves after their most well-known product, Electronics Workbench.
 The product line then consisted of schematic capture software, the MultiSIM simulation program, and the printed circuit board design tool, Ultiboard.

-In 2005, the company was acquired by National Instruments and rebranded as National Instruments Electronics Workbench Group.
+In 2005, the company was acquired by NI and rebranded as National Instruments Electronics Workbench Group.

 Community

-Beginning in 1995, NI has held an annual developer conference in Austin, NIWeek.
-The week-long event was hosted at the Austin Convention Center, featuring presentations by NI employees and external speakers.
+NI has held an annual developer conference, NI Week, since 1995.
+The week-long event is hosted at the Austin Convention Center in Austin, Texas, and features presentations by NI employees and outside speakers.
 An exhibition hall allows selected industry integrators and suppliers to showcase their products, while customers and university students present papers on their work with NI tools.